New Relic (NYSE:NEWR) Releases FY 2023 Earnings Guidance

-Several equities research analysts recently weighed in on NEWR shares.
-Cowen cut their price objective on shares of New Relic from $80.00 to $65.00 in a research report on Friday.
-Robert W. Baird cut their price objective on shares of New Relic from $117.00 to $75.00 in a research report on Friday.
-Cowen cut their price objective on shares of New Relic from $80.00 to $65.00 in a research report on Friday.
-Royal Bank of Canada cut their price objective on shares of New Relic from $90.00 to $45.00 in a research report on Friday.
-Finally, Needham & Company LLC cut shares of New Relic from a buy rating to a hold rating in a research report on Friday.
-One equities research analyst has rated the stock with a sell rating, five have issued a hold rating and four have given a buy rating to the company.
-According to MarketBeat, the stock has an average rating of Hold and a consensus target price of $88.09.
+A number of research firms have issued reports on NEWR.
+Morgan Stanley cut their target price on shares of New Relic from $150.00 to $138.00 and set an overweight rating on the stock in a research report on Wednesday, February 9th.
+BMO Capital Markets lowered their price target on New Relic from $96.00 to $50.00 in a research note on Friday, May 13th.
+Royal Bank of Canada lowered their price target on New Relic from $90.00 to $45.00 in a research note on Friday, May 13th.
+Zacks Investment Research cut New Relic from a hold rating to a sell rating in a research note on Saturday, April 9th.
+Finally, StockNews.com initiated coverage on New Relic in a research note on Thursday, March 31st.
+They set a hold rating for the company.
+One analyst has rated the stock with a sell rating, five have given a hold rating and three have assigned a buy rating to the company’s stock.
+According to MarketBeat, the stock presently has a consensus rating of Hold and an average target price of $88.09.

-Several institutional investors have recently added to or reduced their stakes in the company.
-Millennium Management LLC bought a new stake in New Relic in the second quarter valued at approximately $618,000.
-LPL Financial LLC bought a new stake in New Relic in the third quarter valued at approximately $233,000.
-Invesco Ltd. boosted its holdings in New Relic by 10.5% in the fourth quarter.
-Invesco Ltd. now owns 69,077 shares of the software maker’s stock valued at $7,596,000 after acquiring an additional 6,568 shares during the last quarter.
-Canada Pension Plan Investment Board boosted its holdings in New Relic by 132.0% in the fourth quarter.
-Canada Pension Plan Investment Board now owns 559 shares of the software maker’s stock valued at $62,000 after acquiring an additional 318 shares during the last quarter.
-Finally, Amalgamated Bank boosted its holdings in New Relic by 16.6% in the fourth quarter.
-Amalgamated Bank now owns 10,897 shares of the software maker’s stock valued at $1,198,000 after acquiring an additional 1,552 shares during the last quarter.
-88.24% of the stock is owned by institutional investors.

 New Relic Company Profile (Get Rating)